MichaelsPlayground/FirebaseLinkBase/firebase_rt_database.md

 **Real Time Database**: Real Time Database (RT Database) is Firebase's original database.
 It's an efficient, low-latency solution for mobile apps that require synced states across clients in realtime.

-**Firestore Database**: Cloud Firestore is Firebase's newest database for mobile app development.
+**Cloud Firestore Database**: Cloud Firestore is Firebase's newest database for mobile app development.
 It builds on the successes of the Realtime
 Database with a new, more intuitive data model.
 Cloud Firestore also features richer, faster queries and scales further than the Realtime Database.

 If you should need to decide between RT Database and Firebase I recommend to check the link https://firebase.google.com/docs/database/rtdb-vs-firestore?hl=en.